Pediatric glycogen storage disease (GSD)

 Normally, glycogen is stored in the liver, where enzymes can break it down into glucose when the body needs more energy.
 When glycogen is not stored or used properly, or when the enzyme needed to break it down into glucose is missing, the glycogen builds up in the child’s tissues and can cause problems in the liver, muscles and organs.

-What are the different types of Pediatric Glycogen Storage Disease?
+What are the different types of pediatric glycogen storage disease (GSD)?

-Also called Von Gierke disease, this is the most common type of glycogen storage disease.
+1. Type I (Von Gierke disease) - this is the most common type of glycogen storage disease.
 In type I, the enzyme in the liver that is needed to turn glycogen into glucose is missing.

-Also called Cori disease or Forbes disease, type III occurs when a child doesn’t have enough of the debranching enzyme, which helps break down glycogen.
+2. Type III (Cori disease or Forbes disease) - type III occurs when a child doesn’t have enough of the debranching enzyme, which helps break down glycogen.

-What are the signs and symptoms of Pediatric Glycogen Storage Disease?
+What are the signs and symptoms of pediatric glycogen storage disease (GSD)?

-What are the causes of Pediatric Glycogen Storage Disease?
+What are the causes of pediatric glycogen storage disease (GSD)?

 Glycogen storage disease is caused by a genetic defect.
 In order to have glycogen storage disease, a child must inherit the defective gene from both parents.